hypernumbers/learn_elisp_the_hard_way/contents/lesson-2-4-symbols-and-variables.rst

 Before you can start building functions we need to understand what symbols are.
 We have seen expressions like ``(concat "blah" "bleh")``.
 In that expression ``concat`` is a symbol - a symbol whose value is a function or an operator.

-Symbols can be three different things:
+Symbols can contain different things:

 * operators or functions
 * data values
 * property lists
+* the print name of the symbol

 Some symbols are also the so-called *constant variables* - they evaluate to themselves (their data value is their name) and they cannot have their datavalue set to anything else.